CigarsSmoker/Clone/The-popup-panel.md

 ![b](https://user-images.githubusercontent.com/585534/33210981-667e08d2-d0ea-11e7-8fb5-dc563916405e.png)

-The _all_ cell allows you to set the default rule which will affect all other cells in the matrix for the current scope.
+The _all_ cell allows you to set the default rule which will affect all other cells in the matrix for the current scope, and related narrower scopes as per rule-propagation logic.

 As per uMatrix rule-propagation logic, all cells for which there is no explicit rules will inherit the state of the _all_ cell.